thesadru/disnake/docs/api.rst

     .. attribute:: unknown

         An unknown activity type.
-This should generally not happen.
+This shold generally not happen.
     .. attribute:: playing

         A "Playing" activity type.